Smart money concepts trading chart showing institutional order blocks and fair value gaps

 The central premise of SMC: markets don't move based on retail technical analysis patterns.
-They move because large institutions (banks, funds, market makers) need to accumulate or distribute positions at specific prices — and to do so efficiently, they need to "engineer" liquidity by triggering retail stop-losses and creating the opposite directional belief.
+They move because large institutions — banks, funds, market makers — need to accumulate or distribute positions at specific prices.
+To do so efficiently, they need to engineer liquidity by triggering retail stop-losses and creating the opposite directional belief before their real move.
+Smart Money Concepts provides a framework for reading these institutional fingerprints and trading with them rather than against them.

 Core SMC Concepts